Why yoga with me?

 I have enjoyed yoga for a long time but never would have dreamed of doing a teacher training, had it not been for a lovely little studio in London.

 There, I discovered teachers* who infused yoga philosophy into their classes in a way that made it accessible to the not-so-spiritually-but-more-scientifically-minded students like me.
-Yogic philosophy suddenly became much more intriguing and less ‘airy-fairy I really don’t know what to do with this, just let me have a nice hour of working out and stretching’.
 I started talking to the teachers after classes, asking for ways to learn more about what else there is to yoga than just the asana (the physical poses we do in class).
 This also coincided with the worst of my chronic migraine struggles, and yoga became my main form of exercise because I could so easily adapt the practice to whatever was possible for me on any given day.

 * Bex & Marisse, I’m looking at you ♡